Professor James Mondloch Presents New Transcription and Translation of Popol Wuj

 A new transcription and translation of the Popol Wuj, the sacred book of the K'iche' Maya people, has been published.
 This monumental effort was achieved by none other than Dr. James (Jim) Mondloch, a linguistic anthropologist and faculty affiliate of the UNM Latin American and Iberian Institute, and his colleague, ethnohistorian Robert (Bob) Carmack, Professor Emeritus at the State University of New York at Albany.
 It was edited by noted Nicaraguan historian Horacio Cabezas Carcache.

 The book was released in October, 2018, by the Universidad Mesoamerica in Guatemala.
 Shortly afterward, Mondloch traveled to Guatemala to celebrate its launch.
 Formal public presentations were held in Guatemala City and Quetzaltenango on October 4 and 5, 2018, with Mondloch presiding as the sole keynote speaker given that Carmack was unable to attend for health reasons.
 Photos from the presentations can be seen on the website of the Universidad Mesoamerica.
+You can also watch a recording of the presentation on YouTube.

 As Mondloch shared in an interview with the Guatemalan news source La Hora, "El Popol Wuj es impresionante.
 Nunca he visto un libro tan precioso.
 Por los comentarios que he recibido en las presentaciones del libro me parece que las personas están fascinadas con este texto del Popol Wuj, es un libro magnífico, no existe otro en América de esta calidad que presenta la cultura precolombina, es un tesoro para la lengua, todas las formas gramaticales del k’iche’ se encuentran allí."